Email FacebookTwitterMenu burgerClose thin

 Individual retirement accounts, known as IRAs, allow you to save for retirement.
 You might have a retirement plan at work, like a 401(k), but you can manage an IRA completely independently of where you work.
 There are two main types of IRAs: traditional and Roth.

 A traditional IRA is tax-deductible.
 You can put money into a traditional IRA without paying any income tax.
 This is a great way to lower your taxable income each year.
 You can then withdraw the money once you reach the age of 59.5.
-If you withdraw before that age, you will have to pay income tax on your withdrawal plus a big penalty.
-You will need to pay income taxes on withdrawals you make after age 59.5 as well, but your money should have grown significantly.
+If you withdraw before that age, you will have to pay income tax on your withdrawal, plus a big early withdrawal penalty.
+You will need to pay income taxes on withdrawals you make after age 59.5 as well, but your money should have grown significantly by then.

 A Roth IRA offers more flexibility but uses after-tax dollars.
-So you pay income tax on the money upfront and then it grows tax-free in your Roth IRA.
-You can withdraw your contributions before age 59.5 and you don’t have to pay any income tax on the withdrawals.
+You pay income tax on the money upfront, and then it grows tax-free in your Roth IRA.
+You can withdraw your contributions before age 59.5, and you don’t have to pay any income tax on the withdrawals.
 A Roth IRA is also useful for non-retirement savings.
 You could use it to save for a big expense, like the future down payment on a house, or as a place to put your emergency fund.

 There are a lot of ways you can put your money in the bank.
 The right type of bank account for you will depend on what you need to do with your money.
 From saving money with a savings account to needing access to liquidity with a checking or money market account, there are plenty of options for your needs.
 No matter what type of bank account you choose, look for an FDIC-insured bank and an account with as few fees as possible.